TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm.md

 ---
 title: ToDo now
 hide_sidebar: true
-permalink: todo_now
+permalink: brainstorm
 summary: Just a hidden scratchpad.
 ---

 ## Plans

+- components should be templatized by id
+	- lets us define groups in invariants
+	- synchronizers will anyway work with entity_id specialization thus not much more will be templatized
+	- introspectors could static assert against usage of entity ids in non-template components

+- WHEN ORDER OF ITEMS IN THE CONTAINER BECOMES RELEVANT,
+	- current slot will also have index in container
+	- This procedure should be fixed or otherwise the reinference might break the order of items!
-current slot will also have index in container drivers dont need one as there's always one
+	- drivers dont need one as there's always one

-what about AI?
+- what about AI?
 	- let pathfinding be a circumstantial component?
 	- we don't care much about that AI alters some state because virtually only ai will use that pathfinding

-Currently, cloning performance of cosmos solvable with static allocation may suffer due to the fact that constant size vector uses default array's operator=, (as component aggregate is trivially copyable).
+- Currently, cloning performance of cosmos solvable with static allocation may suffer due to the fact that constant size vector uses default array's operator=, (as component aggregate is trivially copyable).
-This means that all slots for entities will get cloned, not just allocated ones.
+	- This means that all slots for entities will get cloned, not just allocated ones.
-On the other hand, it is good that some components use default operator= so that all can be cloned in a single pass.

-**We will just need to create an operator=(cosmos_solvable_significant&) for the solvable signi that takes note of that and clones the pools manually.**
+	- **We will just need to create an operator=(cosmos_solvable_significant&) for the solvable signi that takes note of that and clones the pools manually.**

 move "game/common_state" files to a more proper location

-WHEN ORDER OF ITEMS IN THE CONTAINER BECOMES RELEVANT, This procedure should be fixed or otherwise the reinference might break the order of items!

 fixtures can form scene graph as they have relative transforms.
-	position copyings could be calculated statelessly in get_logic_transform, and only changed when performance so requires transform logic might need refactoring for statelessness?
+	position copyings could be calculated statelessly in get_logic_transform, and only changed when performance so requires

-components should be templatized by id
-	lets us define groups in invariants
-	synchronizers will anyway work with entity_id specialization thus not much more will be templatized introspectors could static assert against usage of entity ids in non-template components

-## Needing confirmation:

-- parenthood caches design:
-Current design with relational caches is correct.
-Parenthood requested by current values in signi should be tracked even if it is determined that, for a while, the actual functionality of the parent should be disabled (e.g. rigid body hidden in a backpack).
-Parenthood can be invalidated only with death of the parent itself, as even though only correct parents can be set in the first place,
-it is irrelevant for the relational cache whether the parents pointed to by ids do indeed fulfill parenthood conditions.
-Since possibility of parenthood is implied at definition stage, it makes sense to destroy that cache with death of the entity.
-	- Other than a memory optimization, we don't at all need to remove caches for a parent once it gets destroyed.
-Once children get destroyed, the cache will be freed automatically.
-Additionally, the children will anyway be destroyed.
-When we do "get_children_of" in a relational mixin, we can ensure that the entity is alive.
-Memory is somewhat safe because it can only grow as far as the children grow.
-		- Concern could be raised becasue that would mean that, after reinference, that cache would be drastically different.
-However, we make no guarantee of 0% reinference error.
-Functionally, the parent cache with dead parent id is equal to no cache.
-The code, however, will be simpler.
-			- We will save that correction for later though.

 ## Cosmic functions that **always move from one consistent state to the next**: